ricardobreis/Classification-Algorithms-Comparison-Framingham-Heart-Study/README.md

 # Classification-Algorithms-Comparison-Framingham-Heart-Study

 ## A Brief Explanation
 The aim of this project is to study the database called Framingham Heart Study on people who have suffered a coronary heart disease or not in the last ten years and to develop a predictive model that allows us, with a good degree of generalization, to identify and predict which patients are most likely to have coronary problems.
+To this study, it will be used:

+1. Logistic Regression
+2. Decision Tree
+3. Random Forest
+4. Boosting

 ## Features
 - Male: 0 = Female; 1 = Male